grafana/grafana/contribute/development.md

 This guide helps you get started developing Grafana.

+Before you begin, you might want to read [How to contribute to Grafana as a junior dev](https://medium.com/@ivanahuckova/how-to-contribute-to-grafana-as-junior-dev-c01fe3064502) by [Ivana Huckova](https://medium.com/@ivanahuckova).

 ## Dependencies

-Make sure you have the following dependencies installed before moving on to set up your developer environment:
+Make sure you have the following dependencies installed before setting up your developer environment:

 - [Git](https://git-scm.com/)
 - [Go](https://golang.org/dl/)